austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 1 - 👩‍🔬 Becoming A Power User

-The first step to starting out as a developer in the web3 ecosytem is to first become a **Power User!**
+The first step to starting as a developer in the web3 ecosystem is first to become a Power User!

 You should start by getting hands-on & using the tools which will give you a much greater understanding of what you can do and what the crypto space is all about.
-In this section we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user.
+In this section, we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user.

 - **Day 1**: [Introduction](https://youtu.be/zuJ-elbo88E)